Minister Joe McHugh lends a hand to boost tourism from the United States

-The 34th annual Milwaukee Irish Fest – the largest celebration of Irish culture and heritage in the United States – took place in Wisconsin over the weekend.
-With a huge audience of some 150,000 visitors, the four-day festival was the ideal opportunity for Tourism Ireland to showcase the island of Ireland as a superb choice for a holiday.
+The 35th annual Milwaukee Irish Fest – the largest celebration of Irish culture and heritage in the United States – took place in Wisconsin over the weekend.
+With a huge audience of some 150,000 visitors, the four-day festival was an ideal opportunity for Tourism Ireland to showcase the island of Ireland as a superb holiday destination.

-A delegation of 23 tourism enterprises from around the island of Ireland also attended this year’s Milwaukee Irish Fest – all highlighting the many things to see and do here for American holidaymakers.
+Joe McHugh, Minister of State for Gaeltacht Affairs and Natural Resources, was at the festival, where he met with the Tourism Ireland team.
+A large delegation of tourism enterprises from around the island of Ireland also attended this year’s Milwaukee Irish Fest – all highlighting the many things to see and do here for American holidaymakers.

 Notes To Editors